Joint Powers Agency Board

 Hon.
 Dick Spees was elected six times and served nearly 24 years on Oakland's City Council, representing the Montclair and Laurel districts, before retiring in January 2003.
 He earned a reputation as a consummate consensus builder, someone who could be relied upon to broker compromises.
 In the private sector, Spees was with Kaiser Aluminum for 32 years, retiring as vice president of public affairs.
 Since then, he has worked as a government relations consultant, representing clients on education, economic and environmental issues.
 He is a former chairman of the Alameda County Republican Party.
 Dick was a driving force in the creation of the new Chabot Space & Science Center and one of its founding board members.

 Leo Wong is a 2010 graduate of California State University, East Bay where he obtained a BS in Business Administration, options in Accounting and Finance.
-Just starting out in his career, he works at Google in Mountain View where he is developing his business and financial experience as a Financial Analyst involved in a variety of internal financial control projects, process improvements, and training programs.
+He works at Google in Mountain View where he is developing his business and financial experience involved in a variety of internal financial control projects, process improvements, and training programs.
 Prior to joining Google, Leo interned with a number of local businesses including Novogradac & Company, LLP in San Francisco where he was a Staff Accountant.

 Leo has been a volunteer at Chabot since he joined the Galaxy Explorer program in 2006 and while at college he continued to participate in the program during the summer months.
 In the summer of 2008 he became a Team Leader for the Galaxy Explorer program managing a team of 15 teen interns, facilitating their safe participation in activities that aligned to their interests and abilities.